Peek Documentation

 Vision

-• Vision requires macOS screen recording permission before use.
+• Vision requires macOS screen recording permission.

 Quick Copy